jonentropy/hgdc-x/README.md

 Support/Develop
 ===============

-There is an IRC room at #hgdcx on irc.freenode.net.
+There is an IRC channel at #hgdcx on irc.freenode.net.
 I can be found in there for any questions or conversation about Hgdc-X. Commits are also posted there as they happen.

 Acknowledgements